 Tax debts, student loans and other non-dischargeable obligations

 Some debts simply can’t be discharged in bankruptcy.
-Since you will continue to be responsible for paying these debts, you should continue to pay them throughout your case and even after your discharge has been entered.
+Since you will continue to be responsible for paying these debts (including 401k loans), you should continue to pay them throughout your case and even after your discharge has been entered.
 If you were already in default when your case was filed, and need a moment to get your budget figured out, it’s ok to wait until your discharge has been entered before resuming payments.
 But, if at all possible, you should try not to fall too far behind on these debts as interest, late fees, and penalties will continue to build up on the account.

 Domestic Support Obligations